Watch-on-ladys-arm

 The above penalties apply for all monthly, quarterly or annual PAYE, CIS deductions and Class 1 NIC.

-For annual payments such as employers’ Class 1A and Class 1B NICs, the additional late penalties noted above will apply after the due date with a 5% penalty being charged at 30 days, six months and 12 months.
+For annual payments such as employers’ Class 1A and Class 1B NICs, the additional late penalties noted above will apply after the due date, with a 5% penalty being charged at 30 days, six months and 12 months.

 What interest does HMRC charge if I delay paying my tax?

-• HMRC’s interest rate on underpaid quarterly instalments is 5.5% from 22 May 2023, again having steadily increased from a rate of 1.5% in February 2022.
+• HMRC’s interest rate on underpaid quarterly instalments is 6.75% from 19 May 2025.

-• Whereas, unfortunately, HMRC’s repayment interest on overpaid tax is currently at the lower rate of 3.5% from 31 May 2023.
+• Whereas, unfortunately, HMRC’s repayment interest on overpaid tax is currently at the lower rate of 3.25% from 28 May 2025.

-Can I revise my corporate tax quarterly instalment payments as I’m now expecting lower taxable profits?
+Can I revise my corporate tax quarterly instalment payments, as I’m now expecting lower taxable profits?

 As noted above, large and very large companies make corporation tax payments by way of quarterly instalment payments.

 Each instalment payment should be based on the expected taxable profit outturn for the full accounting period, with each instalment based on the revised expectation at that point in time.
-For example, by the third instalment date, 75% of the company’s tax due should have been paid based on the expected full year results.
+For example, by the third instalment date, 75% of the company’s tax due should have been paid based on the expected full-year results.

 Delaying tax filings and payments is an option that a number of businesses are considering.
-However, as noted above, there are various penalties and additional interest costs which can arise as a consequence of taking this action.
+However, as noted above, there are various penalties and additional interest costs that can arise as a consequence of taking this action.

 By approaching HMRC in advance of when payments are due, late payment penalties can sometimes be avoided, although late payment interest will normally still be applied.

-However, in our experience, how the application is presented to HMRC can make a large difference to the outcome, as HMRC will want to be able to satisfy themselves as to when the tax will paid and that the business is not seeking to deliberately avoid meeting its tax liabilities.
-Having a good historic payment record can therefore also be important.
+However, in our experience, how the application is presented to HMRC can make a large difference to the outcome, as HMRC will want to be able to satisfy themselves as to when the tax will be paid and that the business is not seeking to deliberately avoid meeting its tax liabilities.
+Having a good historical payment record can therefore also be important.